 5-Arno River

-We couldn’t end this list without mentioning Florence’s main river.
-The best spot to capture it is right accross Ponte Vecchio.
-So, you can go to the famous bridge first and then photograph the wonderful view of the Arno river !
+We could not end this list without including Florence’s main river.
+The best spot to photograph it is right across from the Ponte Vecchio.
+You can go to the famous bridge first and then capture the wonderful view of the Arno River!
 We highly recommend taking a long walk along the river to get a good taste of the city.
-However, if you want to live a unique experience, we suggest taking an cruise on Arno river with live music !
-It is undoubtedly one of the most romantic and special things to do in Florence.
+You will also have the opportunity to live a unique experience, by taking a cruise on the Arno River with live music.
+It is undoubtedly one of the most romantic things to do in Florence.

-If you are looking for the best and most photogenic places in Italy, then Florence should be at the top of your list.
-There are many things to do and places to explore that it’s honestly impossible not to fall in love with this city.
-Every time we visit it, we discover something new and exciting about it.
-We could call it one of the best city trips in Italy, especially for photography lovers.
+If you are looking for the best and most photogenic places in Italy, Florence should be at the top of your list.
+There are lots of interesting things to do and places to explore.
+It is honestly impossible not to fall in love with this city.
+We could easily call it one of the best city trips in Italy, especially for photography enthusiasts.